groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/groupdocs-java-watermark-annotations-pdf-guide/_index.md

 ---
-title: "Java PDF Watermark - Add Professional Watermarks to PDFs"
+title: "Java PDF Watermark – pdf watermark multiple pages Guide"
 linktitle: "Java PDF Watermark Guide"
-description: "Learn how to add watermarks to PDFs in Java using GroupDocs.Annotation.
-Step-by-step tutorial with code examples, troubleshooting tips, and best practices."
+description: "Learn how to add pdf watermark multiple pages to PDFs in Java using GroupDocs.Annotation.
+This step‑by‑step tutorial shows how to add pdf watermark java with code examples, troubleshooting tips, and best practices."
 keywords: "java pdf watermark, add watermark to pdf java, java watermark library, pdf annotation java, groupdocs java watermark"
 weight: 1
 url: "/java/graphical-annotations/groupdocs-java-watermark-annotations-pdf-guide/"
-date: "2025-01-02"
+date: "2026-02-10"
-lastmod: "2025-01-02"
+lastmod: "2026-02-10"
 categories: ["Java PDF Processing"]
 tags: ["java", "pdf", "watermark", "groupdocs", "document-security"]
 type: docs
 ---

-# Java PDF Watermark: Add Professional Watermarks to PDFs (2025 Complete Guide)
+# Java PDF Watermark – pdf watermark multiple pages Guide

+Adding a **pdf watermark multiple pages** is a common requirement when you need to protect, brand, or label documents in bulk.
+In this tutorial you’ll see exactly how to **add pdf watermark java** using GroupDocs.Annotation, from project setup to advanced customizations.
+We’ll walk through each step, explain the why behind every setting, and give you practical tips to avoid the usual pitfalls.

+## Quick Answers
+- **What library can add pdf watermark multiple pages in Java?** GroupDocs.Annotation for Java.
+- **Do I need a license?** Yes, a free trial works for development; a full license is required for production.
+- **Can I watermark all pages at once?** Yes – create a watermark annotation for each page in a loop.
+- **What Java version is required?** JDK 8+ (JDK 11+ recommended).
+- **How do I control opacity?** Use `setOpacity(double)` where 0.0 is fully transparent and 1.0 is fully opaque.

 ## Why You Need PDF Watermarks (And How Java Makes It Easy)